craigmdennis/middleman-gulp-starter/README.md

 Now you can create `environments/debug` and add your own custom config in there.

 ## Revving Assets
-You'll no longer be able to use the built in Middleman asset helpers like `javascript_include_tag`.
-Instead, you'll have to use a set of **gulp_asset_helpers** with regular markup.
+You'll no longer be able to use the built in Middleman asset helpers like `javascript_include_tag` on their own.
+Instead, you'll have to add a set of **gulp_asset_helpers**.
 Filenames get hashed so you can cache them forever.
 [Learn more](helpers/README.md)

-You can disable asset revving in production on the [`config.json`](https://github.com/craigmdennis/middleman-gulp-starter/blob/master/gulpfile.js/config.json#L78) at the bottom.

 ```ruby
 gulp_asset_path('image/asset.jpg') # -> /image/logo-n39o4orb81.png